Writing Chemistry in Romance

 Personal Attraction: This attraction is something that evolves as the characters get to know each other on a deeper level.
-In Drawn to Her, Lexie learns that her first impression of Drake isn’t who he really is.
-As she learns that he has compassion for those wh0 work for him, her personal attraction and respect for him grows.
+In my book, Drawn to Her, Lexie learns that her first impression of Drake isn’t who he really is.
+As she discovers that he has compassion for those wh0 work for him, her personal attraction and respect for him grows.

-By the end of your book, your characters should have all three.
+By the end of your book, your characters should have all three of the above attraction levels.
 At the beginning, they usually have one or two.
-If there are all three, it’s generally thought to be one-sided, such as a man who’s in love with his neighbor but believes she just sees him as a friend.
+If there are all three in the opening, it’s generally one-sided, such as a man who’s in love with his neighbor but believes she just sees him as a friend.
 She of course can think the same about him.
 Or not.

 This is where things get tricky in a romance because chemistry is a bit like porn; you can’t easily explain it, but you know it when you see it.